mithunvikram/nginx-docker/docs/Nginx.md

 ![Logo](https://github.com/mithunvikram/nginx-docker/blob/master/docs/GeppettoIcon.png?raw=true"Logo")

 # Docker With Nginx<br/>
-   In here we will see how to containerize Nginx in Docker with volumes for the purpose of the creating a back up floder to store the data in case if the container gets crashed or deleted.
+   Here we will see how to containerize Nginx in Docker with volumes for the purpose of the creating a back up floder to store the data in case if the container gets crashed or deleted.

 # Content
 1. [Prerequisites](#prerequisites)